Cabinets 101

 Below are some of our favorite door styles and when they might be the right choice for your cabinets:

-1. Shaker (Recessed Panel): A very popular and classic choice.
-A 5 piece door with 4 sides and then a center recessed panel.
+Modern — Shaker or Slim Shaker (Recessed Panel): A very popular and classic choice.
+A 5 piece door with 4 sides and then a center squared recessed panel.

-2. Slim Shaker (Recessed Panel): Like the traditional shaker style but with a very slim width for a modern look.
+Transitional — Beveled Detail (Recessed Panel): Like the shaker style it has a recessed panel but with slightly more detail on edge for a modern transitional look.

 Color: Paint or Stain